-Having effective, ecommerce-friendly product data is the single most important marketing investment you can make to increase product views and orders.
-Mediocre product data prevents the search engine from displaying your products when users are trying to find them…losing views and sales.
-Keep reading for the top tips on how to make your promotional product data work for you by being more robust and easier to find and buy online.
+As a promotional product supplier, having effective, ecommerce-friendly product data is the single most important marketing investment you can make.
+Mediocre and long-winded product data prevents the search engine from displaying your products…losing views and sales.
+So, make it easier for distributors and their customers to find and buy your products online.

 Don’t Use Your Catalog Data